EngMohamedNor/LRRS_SRS/Doc/index.rst

 (system administrator, lecturer, TA and student).
 Depending upon the user’s role, he/she will be able to access only specific modules of the system.
 Visitors can only view public reports without the need for authorization.
-The administrator creates lecturers , TA user accounts and course portals.
+The administrator creates lecturers, A user accounts and course portals.
 Administrator assigns lecturer and TA to each course portal.
 To make the system more flexible we will allow the lecturer to create his/her own course portals.
 Students create their user accounts using their student id and Passport/ID numbers.
-Once student creates his own user account he/she can browse course portals in the system and join them.
-Based on the setting for each course portal (managed by the its lecturer) the joining may require to be accepted by the lecturer.
+Once student creates his/her own user account he/she can browse course portals in the system and join them.
+Based on the setting for each course portal (managed by its lecturer) the joining process may require lecturer acceptance.
 The lecturer posts lab reports inside course portals and the students can view/download them and submit their work for the lab report through the system.